bitpushr/plexdocs/docs/faq/missing-requests.md

 3. Physical Release - When DVDs/Blu-rays are available

 !!! important
-    Content typically won't be available on Plex until after its Digital Release date.
-When requesting new content, always check the Digital Release date in Overseerr's "Release Dates" column to know when it will be available.
+    Content typically won't be available on Plex until after its **Digital** release date.
+When requesting new content, always check the **Digital** release date in Overseerr's "Release Dates" column to know when it will be available.

-There are rare exceptions to this rule, but generally, if your requested content isn't showing up in Plex, verify that its Digital Release date has passed.
+There are exceptions to this rule, e.g. Show requests are manually processed, but generally, if your requested content isn't showing up in Plex then you should verify that its **Digital** release date has passed.